kpinsights/AD-ASH/README.md

 AD-ASH leverages these complementary strengths by assigning each harassment type to its best-performing specialist, achieving 66.0% exact-match ratio and 85.3% Hamming score.

 ## Dataset
 The experiments use the SafeCity dataset containing 9,892 anonymized narratives of sexual harassment reports.
 Following Karlekar and Bansal (2018), we use their established data partition:
 - Training: 7,201 examples
 - Validation: 990 examples
 - Testing: 1,701 examples

 This split inheritance ensures direct comparability with baseline results and maintains consistency with prior work on this dataset.
+The original dataset and additional information can be found at https://github.com/swkarlekar/safecity.
 ## Implementation Details

 The framework evaluates three harassment categories from the SafeCity dataset: